 Research and fieldwork

 The New Zealand School of Forestry has excellent teaching and research facilities and opportunities to work in the field are maximised.
-UC's field station at Harihari in South Westland is used for practical courses and as a research centre, while other field stations located near Arthur's Pass and at Westport are also used for Forestry teaching and research.
+Field stations located near Arthur's Pass and at Westport are also used for Forestry teaching and research.

 Staff are actively engaged in research on forest management, conservation and restoration ecology, biology, silviculture, biosecurity, geospatial applications, tree and forest modelling, tree breeding, economics, harvesting and transport, timber processing and marketing.